ICL-ml4csec/Mateen/README.md

   - **Temporary Model Training**: Initiates a new temporary model with the same weights as the incremental model.
 Then, train this model exclusively on the benign data of the labeled subset.

 ### Complexity Reduction Module
-  - **Model Merging**: Combines temporary models with similar performance.
+  - **Model Merging**: Merges temporary models that perform similarly.
-  - **Model Pruning**: Discards underperforming models.
+  - **Model Pruning**: Removes models that underperform compared to the best-performing model.

 For further details, please refer to the main paper.

 # Pre-requisites and requirements
-Before running Mateen, ensure you have the necessary dependencies installed.
-These dependencies are listed in the '<b>requirements.txt</b>' file.
-You can install them using the following command:
+Ensure the following dependencies are installed before running Mateen.
+You can install them using the command below:
 ```bash
 pip install -r requirements.txt
 ```

-Here is the content of '<b>requirements.txt</b>':
+Contents of '<b>requirements.txt</b>':
 ```
 torch==2.0.1
 numpy==1.25.0